-The Bahá’í religion was founded in 1863 through a Persian by the name Bahá’u’lláh (1817-1892), and which grew throughout Iran and parts of the Middle East where it has faced persecution since its beginning.
+Bahá’í is a religion that was founded in 1863 by the Iranian prophet Bahá’u’lláh (1817-1892).
+It managed to grow in Iran and in parts of the Middle East despite facing persecution since its beginning.

 Manifestations of God

-According to the Bahá’í faith, throughout history God has sent divine prophets or educators to humankind.
-These divine prophets are referred to as Manifestations (of God) and each are thought to have been a further stage in the revelation of God to human beings.
-Manifestations have includes a number of the major figures behind or inextricably linked to religious movements such as Abraham, Krishna, Zoroaster, Moses, Buddha, Jesus Christ, and the prophet Muhammad.
-Bahá’u’lláh is considered the latest of these Manifestations of God, and claimed to have taught that all the religions of the world ultimately stem from the same source and that each are successive chapters within the one religion from God (1).
-Thus, Baha’is incorporate a strong theme of unity into their theology and teachings.
+Throughout history God has sent divine prophets or educators to humanity.
+These divine prophets are called Manifestations (of God) and each is thought to have been a further stage in the revelation of God to humanity.
+Manifestations have included various major figures behind or linked to religious movements such as Abraham, Krishna, Zoroaster, Moses, Buddha, Jesus Christ, and the prophet Muhammad.
+Bahá’u’lláh is considered the latest of these Manifestations and he taught that all the religions of the world ultimately come from the same source.
+Each is a successive chapter within the one religion from God (1).
+Bahá’í incorporates a strong theme of unity into their theology and teachings.

 The Báb and the Covenant

-The line or chain of transmission via which the teachings and beliefs of the Bahá’í faith were passed down are referred to as the Covenant.
-This line went from Bahá’u’lláh to his eldest son ‘Abdu’l-Bahá (1844-1921), from Abdu’l-Bahá to his grandson Shoghi Effendi (1897-1957), and finally to the establishment of the Universal House of Justice (established 1963, located in Haifa, Israel) (4).
+The line or chain of transmission via which the teachings and beliefs of the Bahá’í faith were passed down is referred to as the Covenant.
+This line went from Bahá’u’lláh to his eldest son ‘Abdu’l-Bahá (1844-1921), from Abdu’l-Bahá to his grandson Shoghí Effendi (1897-1957), and finally to the establishment of the Universal House of Justice in 1963 (located in Haifa, Israel) (4).

 The Unity and Nearness of God

-Bahá’ís believe in the existence of a single God which seems to resemble the God of some monotheistic religions.
-For one, God is conceptualized as creator of all things within the universe, is all-knowing, all-powerful, and eternal.
-Although God is deemed too great to be understood by the finite human mind, God is able to reveal his will and purpose to human beings which he has done via his Manifestations (5).
-It is through these Manifestations that human beings can come to know things about God.
-Bahá’ís also believe that it is this one true God of whom is called by different names in the different world religions.
-The unity of God was expressed by Bahá’u’lláh who stated,
+Bahá’ís believe in the existence of a single God conceptualized as the Creator of all things within the universe.
+He is all-knowing, all-powerful, and eternal.
+Although God is too great to be understood by the finite human mind, he still reveals his will and purpose to humans, such as through his Manifestations (5).
+Bahá’ís believe that it is this God who is called by various names in different religions.
+The unity of God was expressed by Bahá’u’lláh,

 “All-praise to the unity of God, and all-honour to Him, the sovereign Lord, the incomparable and all-glorious Ruler of the universe, Who, out of utter nothingness, hath created the reality of all things, Who, from naught, hath brought into being the most refined and subtle elements of His creation, and Who, rescuing His creatures from the abasement of remoteness and the perils of ultimate extinction, hath received them into His kingdom of incorruptible glory.
 Nothing short of His all-encompassing grace, His all-pervading mercy, could have possibly achieved it.”

-God is also personal and human beings are able to draw close to him through studying the sacred writings as well as engaging in prayer and meditation.
-‘Abdu’l-Bahá highlighted God’s nearness and how human beings could draw close to him,
+God is personal because human beings can draw close to him through studying sacred writings, engaging in prayer, and meditation.
+‘Abdu’l-Bahá highlighted God’s nearness,

 “[W]e learn that nearness to God is possible through devotion to Him, through entrance into the Kingdom and service to humanity; it is attained by unity with mankind and through loving-kindness to all; it is dependent upon investigation of truth, acquisition of praiseworthy virtues, service in the cause of universal peace and personal sanctification.”